yuvi007yuvi/hr-crm-app/NOTIFICATION_SOUNDS.md

 # Notification Sound System

 ## Overview
-The HR CRM application now includes a comprehensive notification sound system that plays different audio tones for different types of notifications.
+The HRNova application now includes a comprehensive notification sound system that plays different audio tones for different types of notifications.

 ## Features